JImmyJImmy0/blackjack-project/README.md

 I decided to do Blackjack for my project because I really enjoy playing casino games.
 Blackjack is among my favorite casino games becuase there is no better feeling than being dealt a 21.

 ## Rules
+Blackjack is a fairly simple game once you understand the rules.

 * Both the player and the dealer are dealt 2 cards.
 * The player has 2 options, either hit or stand.
 * If the player chooses to hit, they are dealt another card.